kyphan38/web/assets/docs/master/soft skills/1-ces.md

 - Even in simple emails, visual elements (like bullets, bold text, or headings) can help clarify key ideas
 - Proper formatting improves scannability and comprehension
 - Professional email structure
-  - Subject Line: Clear, specific, and informative
+  - Subject Line: clear, specific, and informative
-  - Greeting: Polite and professional to set a positive tone
+  - Greeting: polite and professional to set a positive tone
-  - Body: Includes context, purpose, and relevant details
+  - Body: includes context, purpose, and relevant details
-  - Closing: Courteous and appreciative to encourage goodwill and response
+  - Closing: courteous and appreciative to encourage goodwill and response

 Summary